Navigating financial and estate planning for high-net-worth LGBTQ+ couples

 Also, income tax benefits are limited when one member of an unmarried couple inherits tax-deferred retirement accounts.
 For example, an unmarried partner does not get the benefit of an IRA spousal rollover, a benefit that allows a surviving spouse to roll a deceased spouse's IRA into their own.
 Instead, an unmarried partner who inherits an IRA must follow the rules for non-spouse beneficiaries, which often require faster withdrawals, limit long-term tax deferral options and mandate that the assets be transferred to an inherited IRA, with minimum distributions taken and all inherited holdings distributed within 10 years of the partner's death.

 At Citizens, we unwaveringly support the LGBTQ+ community as part of our ongoing work to build strong communities.
 A professional at Citizens Private Wealth can help you create a plan that fits your needs.
-Request a call.
+Connect with our Private Wealth Team today.

 Citizens Wealth Management does not provide legal or tax advice.
 The information contained herein is for informational purposes only as a service to the public and is not legal advice or a substitute for legal counsel.
 You should do your own research and/or contact your own legal or tax advisor for assistance with questions you may have on the information contained herein.